-For both this “online-only” classes, you will need:
+For this “online-only” class, you will need:

 - a reliable, high-speed WiFi connection.

 - at minimum, a tablet (like an iPad® or its Android equivalent).

 - A full-size computer would be even better.
 But, to be perfectly clear, a mobile phone screen will be too small to be able read the slides and view the demonstrations clearly.

 “Medical Emergencies — What Non-Professionals Can Do to Help” (online-only) 1 hr.

 - a.k.a.
 “What to Do Until Medical Help Arrives”

 - pre-recorded (can be started/stopped/paused, etc., as you like)

 Let’s face it, you never know when someone might get seriously injured or ill.
 And you never know when you might be called upon to take action in an emergency.

 That’s the scary truth!
 Wouldn’t it be comforting if you were better prepared to handle emergencies?
 At least until 911 medical help arrives?
 Who knows, what you learn in this online training could save someone’s life!